Redburn slashes price target on Moderna Inc. [MRNA] – find out why.

 Sponsored

-Tolerability and safety of the bivalent booster were consistent with authorized 50 µg mRNA-1273 booster.
+Moderna, Inc. (NASDAQ:MRNA), a biotechnology company pioneering messenger RNA (mRNA) therapeutics and vaccines, today announced that it has submitted for a variation to the conditional marketing authorization (CMA) with the European Medicines Agency (EMA) for the evaluation of a 25 µg two-dose series of Spikevax, the Company’s vaccine against COVID-19, in children six months to under six years of age.
+Similar requests are underway with international regulatory authorities and are based on a 25 μg two-dose primary series of mRNA-1273.

-Over the last 12 months, MRNA stock dropped by -20.51%.
-The one-year Moderna Inc. stock forecast points to a potential upside of 39.69.
-The average equity rating for MRNA stock is currently 2.60, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of -44.06 percent and weekly performance of -5.54 percent.
+The stock has been moved at -58.84 percent over the last six months.
+The stock has performed -17.52 percent around the most recent 30 days and changed -16.09 percent over the most recent 3-months.

-The market cap for the stock reached $62.85 billion, with 406.00 million shares outstanding and 365.42 million shares in the current float.
-Compared to the average trading volume of 7.25M shares, MRNA stock reached a trading volume of 5143074 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.10M shares, MRNA reached to a volume of 7766118 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Redburn have made an estimate for Moderna Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on February 01, 2022.
 The new note on the price target was released on January 26, 2022, representing the official price target for Moderna Inc. stock.
 Previously, the target price had yet another raise from $135 to $180, while BofA Securities kept a Neutral rating on MRNA stock.